kaymen99/MarketPlace-dapp/README.md

 ### Contracts

-   The app is based on a single global contract called MarketPlace, it contains all the function that allows :
+   The app is based on a single global contract called MarketPlace, it contains the following functions :

   <ul>
     <li><b>Admin functions:</b> Allows admin to withdraw market balance and change the fee charged for selling a product</li>